htcondor/htmap/docs/source/api.rst

 Settings
 --------

-HTMap exposes configurable settings through `htmap.settings`, which is an instance of the class :class:`htmap.settings.Settings`.
+HTMap exposes configurable settings through ``htmap.settings``, which is an instance of the class :class:`htmap.settings.Settings`.
 This settings object manages a lookup chain of dictionaries.
 The settings object created during startup contains two dictionaries.
-The lowest level contains HTMap's default settings, and the second is constructed from a settings file at `~/.htmap.toml`.
+The lowest level contains HTMap's default settings, and the next level up is constructed from a settings file at ``~/.htmap.toml``.
 If that file does not exist, an empty dictionary is used instead.
 As you can guess from the extension, the file is be formatted in `TOML <https://github.com/toml-lang/toml>`_.